py-38384/Payment_Method_Integration/php-laravel/Surjopay.md

 $onhold_order_details_id = $payment_response_array[0]->value1;
 ```

-make sure to update your transaction_track table in every stage of the process
+make sure to update your transaction_track table in every step of the process

 **In The JsonResponse From verifyPayment() Function.
 Grab The [0]th Element, If The Payment Was Success sp_code will be 1000 and sp_message will be Success **